StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     cat file4.txt >> combined.txt

 `Pipe (|)`
 The pipe `|` is a way of taking the output from one command and passing it directly to another command.
-For example, by piping `zcat` output to the more command, it is possible read directly a gzipped file without decompressing it first
+For example, by piping `zcat` output to the `more` command, it is possible read directly a gzipped file without decompressing it first

     zcat file.txt.gz | more

 This is particularly useful since decompressing a large file can take a considerable amount of time.
 If you wanted to just view the first few pages of text then piping `zcat` output to more is a much better alternative.

 #### Searching files with `grep`
 You are no doubt aware that it is possible to find user-specified words and phrases in text editors (such as Notepad).
-Well, it is also possible in Linux using the grep command.
-Simply pass your search term and the name of the text file you wish to search to the grep command.
+Well, it is also possible in Linux using the `grep` command.
+Simply pass your search term and the name of the text file you wish to search to the `grep` command.
 All the lines containing that search term will be returned.

-For example, the following will return all the lines of text containing the word “organoid” in the text file thesis.txt.
+For example, the following will return all the lines of text containing the word “organoid” in the text file `thesis.txt`.

     grep organoid thesis.txt